Azure/azure-powershell/src/Workloads/examples/New-AzWorkloadsSapVirtualInstance.md

 L46  PowerShell-CLI-TestRG        NonProd     Succeeded         S4HANA     SoftwareInstallationPending        eastus
 ```

 In this example, you Deploy the infrastructure for a three tier distributed SAP system.
+A sample json payload is a linked here: https://go.microsoft.com/fwlink/?linkid=2230236

 ### Example 2: Install SAP software on the infrastructure deployed for the three-tier distributed SAP system using Virtual Instances for SAP solutions
 ```powershell